shubhammali622/Music-Store-Analysis/README.md

 Long Tracks: Listed tracks that are longer than the average song length.

 Customer Spending on Artists: Calculated the amount each customer spent on a specific artist.

 Popular Music Genre by Country: Determined the most popular genre for each country.

 Top Spending Customers by Country: Identified the highest-spending customer in each country.

+Insights and Conclusions

+The analysis provided a deep dive into customer behavior, popular artists, and revenue generation across different regions.
+By understanding these patterns, the music store can tailor its marketing and inventory strategies to maximize profits.